UMD-CSEC/UMDCTF-2024-Challenges/README.md

 # UMDCTF-2024-Challenges
-Private repository for the development and testing of UMDCTF 2024 challenges.
+~~Private~~ Public repository for the development and testing of UMDCTF 2024 challenges.
 Exact date for UMDCTF 2024 is April 26-28th.

 ## About
 Each challenge is the respective work of the listed author.